 The Wolfson Foundation is an independent charity that awards grants to support and promote excellence in the fields of science and medicine, health and disability, education, and the arts and humanities.
-They have awarded over £750 million in grants since their establishment in 1955, supporting more than 10,000 projects.
-Find additional information on the Wolfson Foundation on their website.
+It has awarded over £900 million in grants since their establishment in 1955, supporting more than 11,000 projects.
+Find additional information on the Wolfson Foundation's website.

 The Foundation is one of the Society’s longest and most generous donors, supporting our work since 1959.
 In 1959 the Wolfson Research Professorships were established and continue to support Professors in achieving outstanding scientific research.